heyodai/cs461-program-3/README.md

 ## About

 This program is a machine learning program that uses a neural network to predict the presence of heart disease in a patient.
-The program uses the [Heart Disease UCI dataset](https://www.kaggle.com/ronitf/heart-disease-uci) from Kaggle.
+The program uses the [Cleveland Clinic Heart Disease Dataset](https://www.kaggle.com/datasets/aavigan/cleveland-clinic-heart-disease-dataset) from Kaggle.

 ## Setup